krobelus/rate-experiments/thesis.md

 To automatically minimize inputs that expose bugs in our checker we have developed a set of scripts to delta-debug CNF and DRAT instances.
 Consider that we had proof instances of several gigabytes that provoked crashes in `rate`.
-Using a combination of binary search and simply deleting random lines we were usually able to minimize interesting instances to mere kilobytes.
+Using a combination of binary search and deletion of random lines we were usually able to minimize interesting instances to mere kilobytes.
-One important tool do do binary search in proofs is our `apply-proof`, which takes a formula and a proof and applies a given number of proof steps, outputting the accumulated formula and the rest of the proof.
+One important tool do do binary search in proofs is our `apply-proof`, which takes a formula and a clausal proof and applies a given number of proof steps, outputting the accumulated formula as well as the rest of the proof.

 We chose the modern systems programming language Rust[^rust] for our implementation because of its feature parity with C in the domain of